 After that I realized that was a sign I should share it here.
 It is so easy and only takes a few minutes, but there are a few things to keep in mind.

-- As soon as it slows down get it out of the pot and add the salt.
+As soon as the popping slows down, get it out of the pot and add the salt.

 - 3 tablespoons avocado oil or organic canola oil

-- ½ cup popping corn kernels, plus 3 kernels, divided
+- ½ cup + 3 kernels popping corn kernels, divided

 - Salt, to taste